 I joined the English Department at Siena College in Fall 2019.
 I received my Ph.D. in English Literature from Boston University, where I also earned a Graduate Certificate in Women's, Gender, and Sexuality Studies and a Graduate Certificate in Teaching Writing.
-My research and teaching focus on Victorian literature, music, the history of science, and gender, sexuality, and queer studies.
-My current book project, Sounding Bodies: Music and Physiology in Victorian Literature, shows how nineteenth-century understandings of music's effects on the body fundamentally transformed how the Victorians thought and wrote about corporeal experiences of pleasure, desire, and intimacy.
+My research and teaching focus on Victorian literature, classical music, the history of science, and gender and sexuality studies.
 I am also a classically trained clarinetist.

 |Ph.D.||English Literature||Boston University|